kennyhei/Space-Invaders/README.md

 ## About the game ##

-* Supports Android & iOS mobile phones
+* Supports iOS mobile phones (support for Android is under development)
 * Awesome explosions
 * User-specific high scores
 * Mind-blowing sound effects (for PC users only, sorry!)